awslabs/containers-cost-allocation-dashboard/terraform/terraform-aws-cca/README.md

 Below is the complete module structure, followed by details on each directory/module:

-    cca_terraform_module/
+      terraform-aws-cca/
       ├── README.md
       ├── main.tf
       ├── outputs.tf
       ├── providers.tf
+      ├── terraform.tfvars
       ├── timezones.txt
+      ├── variables.tf
       ├── examples
       │   └── root_module
       │       ├── main.tf
       │       ├── outputs.tf
+      │       ├── providers.tf
+      │       ├── terraform.tfvars
-    │       └── providers.tf
+      │       └── variables.tf
       └── modules
           ├── common_locals
           │   ├── locals.tf
           │   └── outputs.tf
-        ├── common_variables
-        │   ├── README.md
-        │   ├── outputs.tf
-        │   └── variables.tf
           ├── kubecost_s3_exporter
           │   ├── README.md
           │   ├── locals.tf
           │   ├── main.tf
           │   ├── outputs.tf
           │   └── variables.tf
           ├── pipeline
           │   ├── README.md
           │   ├── locals.tf
           │   ├── main.tf
           │   ├── outputs.tf
           │   ├── secret_policy.tpl
           │   └── variables.tf
           └── quicksight
               ├── README.md
               ├── locals.tf
               ├── main.tf
               └── variables.tf

 ### The Root Directory

-The root directory the root module.
+The root directory is the root module.
+It contains the following files:
+* The [`main.tf`](main.tf) file, which is the entry point to this module.
-It contains the [`main.tf`](main.tf) file used to call the child reusable modules and deploy the resources.
+Thi is where you call the reusable modules to deploy the resources:
-Use this file to add calling modules that call:
-* The `common_variables` reusable module, that is usd to provide common variables to all other modules
-* The `pipline` reusable module that deploy the pipeline resources
+  * The `pipline` reusable module that deploys the pipeline resources
   * The `kubecost_s3_exporter` reusable module for each cluster, to deploy the Kubecost S3 Exporter on your clusters
-* The `quicksight` reusable module
+  * The `quicksight` reusable module that deploys the QuickSight resources

-This directory also has the following files:

 * The [`providers.tf`](providers.tf) file, where you add a provider configuration for each module
 * The [`outputs.tf`](outputs.tf) file, to be used to add your required outputs
+* The [`variables.tf`](variables.tf) file, where the root module common variables are defined.
+These variables are used by the reusable modules.
+* The [`terraform.tfvars`](terraform.tfvars), where you provide values for the root module common variables
 * The [`timezones.txt`](timezones.txt) file you can use to choose time zone when setting dataset refresh schedule

 ### The `modules` Directory